rajakolluru/cheniledocs.github.io/pages/chenile/001-intro.md

 * **Service Specific Policies** - Service configurations specify the NFR policy.
 This allows customization of the NFRs according to individual services.

 ## Chenile Proxy
 Chenile extends the notion of service mesh and makes it part of the VM.
-The Aurora proxy allows the developers to write code that is agnostic to the location of a service's dependency.
+The Chenile proxy allows the developers to write code that is agnostic to the location of a service's dependency.
 For example, if service1 depends on service2 then the developer can directly invoke service2 by merely knowing its interface.
 The proxy framework abstracts the complexity of talking to the remote service.
-If service2 is co-deployed with service1 in the same mini monolith, then Aurora will invoke the local proxy.
+If service2 is co-deployed with service1 in the same mini monolith, then Chenile will invoke the local proxy.
 Else it will invoke a remote HTTP based proxy.